First things first: what constitutes a belief?

 To know whether atheism is a belief, you have to address the level of confidence it claims, the impact of what it implies and whether its implications affect what you value in life.

-I have heard it said that atheism is not an affirmative belief that there is no God, but that atheism is simply a rejection of the assertion that there is a God.
-This leads the atheist to recognize their worldview not as a belief, but more so a lack of belief or disbelief.
-In this view, atheism is therefore not the claim that God doesn’t exist, but more of a neutral claim that an atheist is one who simply lacks belief in God.
+Departing even more radically from the norm in philosophy, some make the claim that “atheism” shouldn’t be defined as a proposition at all, even if theism is a proposition.
+Instead, “atheism” should be defined as a psychological state: the state of not believing in the existence of God (or gods).
+This view was famously proposed by the philosopher Antony Flew.
+The argument is that this definition can best serve as an umbrella term for a wide variety of positions that have been identified with atheism.
+So that we can say things like “strong” and “weak” to develop a taxonomy that differentiates various specific atheisms.
+Antony flew recognised the affirmative belief in the non-existence of God as “strong” or “positive” atheism, whereas to lack a belief that God or gods exist is to be a “negative” or “weak” atheist.
+So that atheism is not an affirmative belief that there is no God, but simply a rejection of the assertion that there is a God.
+This leads most atheists to recognize their worldview not as a belief, but more so a lack of belief or disbelief.
+This “negative” view of atheism is therefore not the claim that God doesn’t exist, but more of a neutral claim that an atheist is one who simply lacks belief in God.
 Those who decide on defining atheism in this way see themselves as excused from defending their worldview since they are not making any positive or negative claim on the question of God’s existence.

 So what about atheism?
 It’s obvious that atheism does indeed cause actions.
 For example, it was his atheism that caused the evangelist Richard Dawkins to write his book ‘The God Delusion’ and, I assume, atheism that led many enthusiastic sceptics to buy it and voice out similar views.
 Many internet-dwelling atheists spend what appears to be a heck of a lot of time reading sceptical websites, watching comedies that mock religion, writing angry blogs and posting snarky anti-religious remarks on social media.
 These are all actions.
 Actions, I presume, caused by their atheism.
 I also know of atheists who attend conferences, buy t-shirts with atheist slogans, or stick amusing atheist bumper stickers to their cars.
 So for a non-belief, a non-thing, atheism looks rather active.